ren-corr/CS3200-LibraryDB/README.md

 ## Lessons Learned
 ### Technical Expertise Gained
 - Coding in Python and SQL while being able to integrate both to create an interactable database program
+- We were able to have a more in-depth experience of how front-end and back-end coding ties together in a project, especially through how we delegate our work plus how our code interact with one another

 ### Insights
 - What worked for this project was setting aside a chunk of hours in the day to build the database and frontend